zainHaseeb/mslearn-dp100/instructions/02-automated-ml.md

     The best model is identified based on the evaluation metric you specified (*AUC_Weighted*).
 To calculate this metric, the training process used some of the data to train the model, and applied a technique called *cross-validation* to iteratively test the trained model with data it wasn't trained with and compare the predicted value with the actual known value.
 From these comparisons, a *confusion matrix* of true-positives, false-positives,true-negatives, and false-negatives is tabulated and additional classification metrics calculated - including a Receiving Operator Curve (ROC) chart that compares the True-Positive rate and False-Positive rate.
 The area under this curve (AUC) us a common metric used to evaluate classification performance.
 3. Next to the *AUC_Weighted* value, select **View all other metrics** to see values of other possible evaluation metrics for a classification model.
 4. Select the **Metrics** tab and review the performance metrics you can view for the model.
 These include a **confusion_matrix** visualization showing the confusion matrix for the validated model, and an **accuracy_table** visualization that includes the ROC chart.
-5. Select the **Explanations** tab, select an **Explanation ID**, and then view the **Aggregate Importance** page.
+5. Select the **Explanations** tab, select an **Explanation ID**, and then view the **Aggregate Feature Importance** page.
 This shows the extent to which each feature in the dataset influences the label prediction.

 ## Deploy a predictive service